New 'Game of Thrones' leak hits season seven

 Indian police said Tuesday they had arrested four men suspected of leaking a different episode of "Game of Thrones" before its scheduled release on August 7.
 The suspects were connected with Star India, which has the rights to air the series in the country.

-The man all worked for Prime Focus Technologies, an independent firm that handles Star India's data, police said.
+The men all worked for Prime Focus Technologies, an independent firm that handles Star India's data, police said.

 According to Star India and HBO Europe, neither leak was connected with a cyberattack on HBO last month.